ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 blocksize of 32.

 The FV3atm will utilize the write grid component if ``quilting`` is set to .true.
-In this case, the required mpi tasks for the write grid components is the product of the ``write_groups`` and the ``write_tasks_per_group`` in the ``model_configure`` file.
+In this case, the required MPI tasks for the write grid component are the product of the ``write_groups`` and the ``write_tasks_per_group`` in the ``model_configure`` file.

 ::